hasgeek/doctypehtml5/templates/approve_notice_chennai.md

 updated on progress by following us on [Twitter][].
 We will send you an email update a day prior to the event.

-Once again, thanks for registering, and see you on October 9!
+Once again, thanks for registering, and see you on November 27!

 Sincerely,

 Kiran Jonnalagadda
 On behalf of the planning team